geoschem/HEMCO/docs/source/user-guide/compiling.rst

 Create a build directory.
 This directory is going to be the working directory for your build.
 The configuration and compile steps generate a bunch of build files, and this directory is going to store those.
-You can think of a build directory as representing a HEMCO build.
+You can think of a build directory as representing a :program:`HEMCO` build.
 It stores configuration settings, information about your system, and intermediate files from the compiler.

 A build directory is self contained, so you can delete it at any point to erase the build and its configuration.
 You can have as many build directories as you would like.
-Most users only need one build directory, since they only build HEMCO once; but, for example, if you were building HEMCO with Intel and GNU compilers to compare performance, you would have two build directories: one for the Intel build, and one for the GNU build.
+Most users only need one build directory, since they only build :program:`HEMCO` once; but, for example, if you were building :program:`HEMCO` with Intel and GNU compilers to compare performance, you would have two build directories: one for the Intel build, and one for the GNU build.
 You can name your build directories whatever you want, but a good choice is :file:`build/`.
 There is one